mikenakis/Debug/README.md

 For an explanation as to why this is needed, I am going to do some writeup; until then, see https://stackoverflow.com/q/71115356/773113 to get an idea.

-Step-by-step guide to configure the IntelliJ IDEA debugger to take advantage of the functionality of theis module:
+Step-by-step guide to configure the IntelliJ IDEA debugger to take advantage of the functionality of this module:

   - Go to "Run" -> "View Breakpoints..."
     - Under "Java Exception Breakpoints":